widefly/wsl-dev-notes/doc/ubuntu/openssh.md

 ## Only allow public key authentication
 PubkeyAuthentication yes
 ## Disable root login or allow only via key
+## NOTE: PermitRootLogin  without-password is the same (older format)
 PermitRootLogin prohibit-password

 ## Allow only specific users (optional)